bleaktwig/cv/README.md

 * **Basic.** JavaScript, MIPS Assembly, R.

 *Computing tools & libraries*:
-* **Linux.** Usage since 2014, and it's my only operating system since 2016.
+* **Linux.** Usage since 2014, and it's the only operating system I use since 2016.
 I have experience with KDE Neon, Arch, Ubuntu, Kubuntu, Pop OS!, and Elementary OS.
 In addition, I have imparted multiple workshops and tutorials regarding the operating system installation and usage during my tenure at [CCTVal](https://cctval.usm.cl/en/home/).
 * **Git.** Usage since 2016.
 I have experience with repository organization, issue tracking, code review, Github pages, among other things.
 I have imparted two courses on git usage for different areas at [CCTVal](https://cctval.usm.cl/en/home/).
-* **Python data analysis.** With Numpy, Scipy, Tensorflow, Keras, and Matplotlib since 2016.
+* **Python data analysis.** With Pandas, Numpy, Scipy, Tensorflow Keras, and Matplotlib + Seaborn since 2016.
 I have extensively used the tools for professional projects and M.Sc. coursework.
-Projects include electroencephalography signal analysis and mechanical ventilator software calibration, among other things.
+Projects include electroencephalography signal analysis, RR Lyrae-class stars label prediction, mechanical ventilator software calibration, among other things.
+* **LaTeX.** Usage since 2015.
+I have extensive experience writing documents in the markup language and its various packages.
+I wrote both my [M.Sc. theses](https://github.com/bleaktwig/msc-thesis.git) in LaTeX, in addition to developing my own custom themes for presentations and tabletop gamebooks.
 * **CERN ROOT.** Usage since 2020.
 My [M.Sc. thesis analysis software](https://github.com/bleaktwig/clas12-rge-analysis) is based in ROOT, and I've provided ROOT software advice and assistance to other graduate students at UTFSM.
 * **EPICS.** Usage since 2021.
 I programmed the [slow controls system for the RG-E target system](https://github.com/bleaktwig/rge-epics-support) in EPICS, using various support modules like *motor*, *autosave*, *galil*, among others.
-* **LaTeX.** Usage since 2015.
-I have extensive experience writing documents in the markup language and its various packages.
-I wrote both my [M.Sc. theses](https://github.com/bleaktwig/msc-thesis.git) in LaTeX, in addition to developing my own custom themes for presentations and tabletop gamebooks.
 * **QT + PySide2.** Usage since 2020.
 I built a mechanical ventilator human-machine interface using QT in python.
 * **Gimp & Inkscape.** Gimp usage since 2013, Inkscape since 2018.
 I designed publicity for both the library and the Technology Integration Laboratory at UTFSM, and have used both programs extensively for recreational purposes since.